alexa/alexa-skills-kit-sdk-for-python/docs/en/SAMPLE_SKILLS.rst

 `AudioPlayer SingleStream and MultiStream <https://github.com/alexa/skill-sample-python-audio-player>`_
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-Sample skills that show how to use AudioPlayer and Playback controller interfaces
+Sample skills that show how to use `AudioPlayer interface <https://developer.amazon.com/public/solutions/alexa/alexa-skills-kit/docs/custom-audioplayer-interface-reference>`__ and `PlaybackController interface <https://developer.amazon.com/public/solutions/alexa/alexa-skills-kit/docs/custom-playbackcontroller-interface-reference>`__
-in Alexa.
+in Alexa, to build audioplayer skills.
 The SingleStream skill sample demonstrates how to create a live radio skill,
 along with localization support.
 The MultiStream skill sample demonstrates how to create
 a basic podcast skill that can play multiple, pre-recorded audio streams.